Instructional Coaches help teachers build their capacities and facilitate data-driven professional development that maximizes student potential.

 24. How Have You Handled Clashes With Staff Personalities Or Teaching Philosophies In Past Positions?

-Simple answer: first look for those areas in which our beliefs are compatible – and this includes always aiming for students to succeed.
+Example Answer: first look for those areas in which our beliefs are compatible – and this includes always aiming for students to succeed.
 Communicating the differences without judgement.

 And then compromising when it is possible by providing space for both sides. and finally, modeling the skills of conflict resolution that we wish students themselves to develop.